 - What is the relationship between delivery price and sales?

-- What price premium do ‘value add’ elements of delivery justify (e.g. speed)?
+- What price premium does‘ value add’ elements of delivery justify (e.g. speed)?

 - What is the optimum price for each delivery option – the point at which Premier Farnell’s subsidisation of delivery costs is minimised, but not at the expense of sales?